 Seah Eu Chin’s Final Resting Place

-This is the photo-journal of Shawn’s journey to visit the tomb in October 2017.
+This is the photo-journal of Shawn’s journey to visit the tomb in October 2017 (information updated periodically).

 Seah Eu Chin’s Final Resting Place